2KAbhishek/talks/building-neovim-plugins.md

 ---

-## Tips for Aspiring Plugin Authors
+## Tips for Aspiring Plugin Authors 

+- **Use What You Have**: See if you can bring out things you use most often as plugins.
 - **Start Simple:** Don’t aim for perfection, begin with a small useful feature.
 - **Iterate:** Learn by improving your plugin based on user feedback.
 - **Collaborate:** Leverage the community for ideas and contributions.